 Support Services for Online Students

-Students can purchase textbooks and course-related materials by contacting the TCC Bookstore at email@example.com or at (850) 575-9200.
-Local students can also visit the bookstore on the main campus.
+Students can purchase textbooks and course-related materials by contacting the TCC Bookstore at firstname.lastname@example.org or at (850) 575-9200.
+Students may also visit the bookstore on the main campus.

 Students may request library assistance through Ask a Librarian.
 Through this service, students can text, e-mail or chat online with a Reference Librarian.